|About DukeEngage||Immersion Programs||Student Development||Get Involved||Blogs & Videos||Giving|

 This program is organized by Duke faculty/staff in collaboration with DukeEngage.

-June 14 - August 9
+June 18 - August 12

-This project will focus on working with non-profits dedicated to working with underserved children and individuals with special needs.
-The program will support participants as they learn about management at such organizations in a developing country.
-The program is intentionally designed to foster understanding of methods and organization of selected NGO’s in Kolkata, India.
-It seeks students who are interested in supporting these ideals and willing to reach out these groups.
-With globalization, the coming decades will force our nation to face global challenges and understand cultural diversity at much greater level than we have tried as a nation.
+The program provides participants a unique opportunity to learn about management of the nonprofit organizations in a developing country.
+The program is intentionally designed to foster understanding of methods and organization of selected NGOs in Kolkata, India.
+It seeks students who are interested in supporting these ideals and willing to reach out to these groups.
+With globalization, the coming decades will force our nation to face global challenges and understand cultural diversity at a much greater level than before.
 Leaders in political, economic, and social organizations will find that they need to confront the dynamic and evolving issues that escalating global change and social disparity are generating.
 Therefore, the need to evaluate and manage how we can make positive impact on people across the world will demand increasing attention.

-Students will work with the following Kolkata based non-profits:
+Students will work with the following Kolkata based nonprofits:

 Through these organizations, participants volunteer in the following categories of service: